A Uniqueness Theorem for Distributed Computation under Physical Constraint

-$T_4$ transforms $\mathcal{E}_3$ to $\mathcal{E}_4$ by adding a constraint to its state transition function $\Delta_3$ to enforce a constant-size buffer for in-flight data. \begin{lemma}[Performance Preservation for T4] $T_4(\mathcal{E}_3) = \mathcal{E}_4$ implies $\mathcal{E}_3 \approx \mathcal{E}_4$.
+\begin{lemma}[Performance Preservation for T4] $T_4(\mathcal{E}_3) = \mathcal{E}_4$ implies $\mathcal{E}_3 \approx \mathcal{E}_4$.
 Specifically, $W_{\max}(\mathcal{E}_4)=O(1)$ and $R_A(\mathcal{E}_4)$ is preserved within a constant factor. \end{lemma} \textbf{Proof Sketch}: By Proposition \ref{prop:sliding-window}, this is necessary to satisfy Axiom \ref{ax:memory}.
 Any optimal paradigm must already operate in a way that respects this memory bound.
 This transformation formalizes the requirement.
 As established by I/O complexity theory (Axiom \ref{ax:comm}), a trade-off exists between memory and communication.
 Enforcing $W_{\max}=O(1)$ may lead to a worst-case increase in communication, but this increase is bounded by a constant factor $c$ derived from the trade-off, such that $Q(\mathcal{E}_4) \le c \cdot Q(\mathcal{E}_3) + O(|I|+|O|)$.
 Thus, $R_A$ is preserved within a constant factor.